Turandor/VNPrototype/README.md

 ## Features

-Due to unfinished status project is missing some features
+Due to unfinished status project is missing some features.

 ### Realised